elitenomad/image-tileify/README.md

 ```
 bin/tileify -i /Users/pranava/Downloads/713669080a3eff059c320c925250f6f1.jpg -z 2

 ```

 ## Test an image with custom width and height

-Added a pokemon image of 2800 x 1800 size.
+Added a pokemon image of 2800 x 1800 size (images/sugimori.png).
 It has 28 columns and 18 Rows.
 If we have to tile individual pokemon from large image

 ```
   rows =  2800/28 (100)